Bara no nai Hanaya

 Flower Shop Without A Rose (薔薇のない花屋, Bara no nai Hanaya) is a Japanese television drama.
-It is broadcast and produced by Fuji Television.
-Drama started with a 22.4% (Kanto Region) rating on January 14, 2008.
+It was broadcast and produced by Fuji Television.
+It started with a 22.4% (Kanto Region) rating on January 14, 2008.

 Plot

 Eiji Shiomi is a florist.
 He is a single man with a young daughter named Shizuku.
 One day, he invited a blind woman seeking shelter under his shop awning to come in his shop.
 A surprising tale gradually unfolds with their budding love, revealing a complex web of lies and dark motives.
 Nothing is as it seems at first, and each of the characters is burdened with their own painful secrets, but finally resolved with love and kindness.